IkTom22/cafe/README.md

 -  create stunnung landing page with fadeout sliging images
 -  use orange and brown for main color
 -  create very simple clean informaive website
 -  create popup food and drink menu
+-  create fabvcon
 ---------------------------------------------------------

 ** This project ended after the Cafe decided to close down before completing their popup menu contents